TuringLang/IRTracker.jl/README.md

 - Every executed statement, linked to the original.
 Corresponding SSA values in the original code are annotated in [brackets], by their block and variable id (`§s:%i`).
-Arguments, having no associated expressions, are prefixed with `Argument`.
+Arguments, having no associated expressions, are prefixed with `Arg:`.
 - All intermediate values on the data path.
 They are, as all nodes, numbered as `@i`.
 These are referred to in expressions recorded, to that a backward pass is trivial.
 - The branching instructions actually taken, written in literal form `goto label`.
 Blocks are